 Carat is a weight unit used to measure diamonds and gemstones.
 It was formally adopted in 1907 at the Fourth General Conference on Weights & Measures in France, and soon spread across the globe as the internationally recognized standard.

 Carat weight is a unit of mass equivalent to 0.2 grams.
-So, a 1 carat diamond is equivalent to 0.2 grams (200 milligrams).
+A 1 carat diamond weighs 0.2 grams (200 milligrams).
 Smaller diamonds are often measured in carat points.
 There are 100 points in every carat.
 A 10-point diamond weighs one-tenth of a carat, or 0.02 grams.
 As a general rule, larger diamonds are more expensive than smaller diamonds.
-However, diamond pricing is affected by all 4Cs, so a smaller diamond of higher clarity and color, or a small superbly cut diamond, may be priced higher than a larger, lesser quality diamond.
+However, diamond pricing is affected by all 4Cs, so a smaller diamond of higher Clarity and Color, or a small superbly cut diamond, may be priced higher than a larger, lesser quality diamond.